What is Apadaz and how is it used?

 Dosage Forms And Strengths

-Immediate-release tablet.
-Each capsule-shaped white tablet debossed with “KP201” on one side contains 6.12 mg benzhydrocodone (equivalent to 6.67 mg benzhydrocodone hydrochloride) and 325 mg acetaminophen.
+- Capsule-shaped white tablet debossed with “KP201” on one side and blank on the opposite side contains 6.12 mg benzhydrocodone (equivalent to 6.67 mg benzhydrocodone hydrochloride) and 325 mg acetaminophen.

 Storage And Handling

-Flush expired or unused APADAZ tablets that is no longer needed down the toilet or contact the Drug Enforcement Agency (DEA) to find the location of an authorized collector (1-800-882-9539).
+Flush expired or unused APADAZ tablets that are no longer needed down the toilet or contact the Drug Enforcement Administration (DEA) to find the location of an authorized collector (1-800-8829539).